 SEMN151FYS: The Empire Writes BackBefore you watch Star Wars one more time, read further.
 In this seminar, we will talk about a different empire, about a real empire.
 Reading works by writers from Jamaica, Vietnam, South Africa, and Australia, we will consider the lingering impact of colonial expansion in the 19th, 20th and 21st centuries.
 What does it mean to be a writer of formerly colonized country who writes about her vision of the legacy of colonialism?
 In Salman Rushdie's words, what does it mean for the "empire to write back"?
 How does the fact of having been colonized continue to shape the identities of large segments of the world's population?
 What does it mean to be from the world of the former colonizers?
 We will read the fiction of these postcolonial writers as well as some theories about the lingering impact of colonialism even into the 21st century.
 And we will also ask ourselves about the possibility of America as an empire and what that means for us as citizens of this nation and for those who feel the impacts of America's international policies.

-SEMN152FYS: Roots in the EarthEven in the most developed and densely populated of cities, we are connected to nature.
+SEMN152FYS: Roots in the EarthEven in the most densely populated cities, we are connected to nature.
 As essayist John Burroughs wrote, "We are rooted to the air through our lungs and to the soil through our stomachs."
 In this seminar we'll examine our relationship with the natural world.
 What belief systems have influenced human interactions with nature throughout history and across cultures?
-Is our current relationship to the non-human world serving us as individuals and as members of a global community or can we envision new ways of relating that might be both more sustainable and more satisfying?
-Through readings beginning with Bill McKibben's American Earth: Environmental Writing Since Thoreau, films, discussions, writings, and explorations of our local environment, we'll grapple with these questions and current environmental issues such as climate change, local vs. industrial food production systems, and the value of preserving wilderness in a time of dwindling natural resources.
+Is our current relationship to nature serving us as individuals and as members of a global community or could we envision new relationships that might be both more sustainable and more satisfying?
+We'll grapple with how the answers to these questions affect our responses to environmental problems such as climate change, pollution, and dwindling biodiversity.
+Readings include Bill McKibben's American Earth: Environmental Writing Since Thoreau and Robin Wall Kimmerer's Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.
+This course will ask students to reflect on their own experiences with nature as they engage in a service learning project in collaboration with Kalamazoo College's Lillian Anderson Arboretum.

 SEMN153FYS: Liberating ArtsThis Seminar blends intercultural communication with the reflection on the meaning of a liberal arts education and lifelong learning, valuing the community, and education for its own sake.
 Students explore their own and other cultures through the observation and discussion of intercultural dynamics, group identities and stereotypes, conflicts, gestures, and specific language use.
 Students share their learning experience at Kalamazoo College through a variety of media, mainly literary, interviews and visual arts.
 Activities include discussions that explore intercultural influences in Kalamazoo and its vicinity (Grand Rapids, Holland and South Bend).
 This course is designed to offer extra support for those coming from diverse cultural and linguistic backgrounds.